What to Expect: FAQs for Commerce Employees and Managers

 issue an announcement memo to the operating unit,

 hold an entrance meeting with the operating unit and stakeholders,

 hold an exit conference with the operating unit and stakeholders,

 Upon receipt of the final report, an agency must submit an action plan outlining plans to address our recommendations.
 For more specifics about the audit process, click here.

 Q: If OIG finds something, how does it decide whether the finding is a problem?

 A: The elements needed for an issue to be considered a finding depend on the objectives of the audit.
 An effect (or potential effect) of a risk, a lack of internal control, a quality-control issue, or another problem may demonstrate the need for corrective action.

 Q: Will the agency have a chance to respond to or rebut OIG findings?

 A: Yes, although the form may vary.
 We usually discuss preliminary findings with agency staff as we identify them during our fieldwork.
 Agency staff can, and should, work with us during fieldwork to ensure that our information is factually correct and to promptly resolve any issues or miscommunications.

-We will consider the response to the draft as we create our final report and revise the report as appropriate.
+We will consider the agency’s response to the draft as we create our final report and will revise the report as appropriate.
 In most cases, we will include agency comments as an appendix to the final report.